eic/tutorial-analysis/_episodes/03-analysis.md

 > - Make 2-D plots of resolution vs true momentum and vs true pseudorapidity
 > - Break resolution plots down by particle species
 {: .challenge}

+### PYTHON

+> Note: Section to be filled.
+{: .callout}

+### ROOT RDataFrames

+Newer versions of root, such as the version in eic-shell, have access to a relatively new class, [RDataFrames](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).
+These are similar to pythonic data frame style strucutres that you may be familiar with.
+Some people are moving towards utilising RDataFrames in their analysis.
+If you are more familiar with working with data frames, you may wish to investigate these further.

+RDataFrames will not be covered in this (April 2024) tutorial, but may be included in future.
+If you have an example analysis utilising an RDataFrame that you would be happy to share, please let us know so we can refer to it as an example!